revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> To perform the basic CRUD opertions we can use the following methods:
+> To perform the basic CRUD operations we can use the following methods:
 > - `insert()` method for entering documents into collections.
 > - `find()` method for reading documents values.
 > - `update()` method to change the values of a document.